Institute for Migration Studies (IMS)

 Estella Carpi

-Estella Carpi is a social anthropologist specialized in humanitarianism, identity politics and forced displacements, with a primary focus on Lebanon.
+Dr. Estella Carpi (she/her) is a social anthropologist specialized in humanitarianism, identity politics and forced displacements, with a primary focus on Lebanon.
 She is an associate professor in Humanitarian Studies at University College London.
 Before and after receiving her PhD from the University of Sydney (2015), she worked extensively for several research, policy and academic institutions in Egypt (UNDP and IDRC), Lebanon (AUB and UN-Habitat), Türkiye (Koç University) and the United Arab Emirates (NYUAD and Trends Research & Advisory).
 She is the author of The Politics of Crisis-Making: Cultures of Assistance and Forced Displacement in Lebanon, published with Indiana University Press in 2023.
 She also provides consultancies on safeguarding in vulnerable contexts for NGOs.

 ims-fellow-alpes.jpg